-The Blue Danube Waltz is Vienna’s unofficial theme song and a staple of the Salute to Vienna New Year’s Concert.
+The Blue Danube Waltz is Vienna’s unofficial theme song and a staple of Salute to Vienna New Year’s Concert.
 It’s a tune you’ve heard countless times throughout your life, from watching Tom & Jerry as a child to turning on your favourite FM station in the morning.
 But how much do you really know about the piece that has transcended generations?
 Here are five tidbits to share with your seat-mates as you wait for the curtain to rise…

 1. The Blue Danube Waltz was written as a commissioned piece.